Career Timeline of Pete Buttigieg: Major Achievements and Milestones

 On February 2, 2021, Pete Buttigieg's nomination as Secretary of Transportation was confirmed, making him the first openly gay Cabinet secretary in U.S. history.

-In March 2021, Buttigieg indicated he was open to tolls on Interstate 80, while preferring "big picture solutions" like a mileage tax, to address road traffic safety and infrastructure policy.
+In March 2021, Buttigieg indicated he was open to tolls on Interstate 80, while suggesting "big picture solutions" like a mileage tax.
+However, the Biden administration did not include a gas tax or mileage tax in the infrastructure plan.

 March 2021: Prioritization of Gateway Rail Tunnel Project

-In late March 2021, Buttigieg informed Congress that the Biden administration would prioritize the construction of the Gateway Rail Tunnel Project because of its economic significance, noting that progress on the project was moving faster.
+In late March 2021, Buttigieg informed Congress that the Biden administration planned to prioritize the construction of the Gateway Rail Tunnel Project due to its economic significance.
+He also promoted the American Jobs Plan and the Infrastructure Investment and Jobs Act.

 May 19, 2021: Reinstatement of Obama-era pilot program

-On May 19, 2021, as Secretary of Transportation, Buttigieg reinstated an Obama-era pilot program that ensures local hiring for public works projects, aiming to aid minorities and disadvantaged individuals.
-This program had been revoked in 2017 by the Trump administration.
+On May 19, 2021, Secretary of Transportation Buttigieg reinstated an Obama-era pilot program that ensures local hiring for public works projects, aiming to aid minorities and disadvantaged individuals.
+This program had been revoked in 2017 during the Trump administration.

 June 2022: Launch of Reconnecting Communities pilot program